adrianHards/adrianHards.github.io/README.md

 # UWotsApp

-'UWotsApp' is a simple chat application submitted in application to Codeworks' bootcamp.
+'UWotsApp' is a simple chat application submitted in application to Codeworks.

 ## Requirements